 Aside from frolicking in the world’s best beaches, there are a multitude of tropical island experiences to indulge in.
 Drink straight from fresh coconuts, swim with hundreds of species of tropical fish, snorkel next to amazing coral reefs or even head out for some dolphin watching.

-Magical marine life
+Magical marine life in the Maldives

 There is so much more to see below the surface in the Maldivian paradise.
 Renowned for its spectacular sea life the joys of the underwater world can be discovered from land or water.
 Perfect if you’re travelling with a range of ages as everyone can have their own Finding Nemo moment in the Indian Ocean.